 37.11.2 Dynamic Unavailability Operation (DUO) mode

-A non-AP STA that has dot11DUOOptionImplemented equal to 1 supports dynamic unavailability operation (DUO), is called a DUO non-AP STA and shall set the DUO Supported field of the UHR MAC Capabilities Information field of the UHR Capabilities element to 1.
-An AP STA that has dot11DUOOptionImplemented equal to 1 supports dynamic unavailability operation (DUO), is called a DUO Supporting AP and shall set the DUO Supported field of the UHR MAC Capabilities Information field of the UHR Capabilities element to 1.
+A non-AP STA that has dot11DUOOptionImplemented equal to true [#2590] supports dynamic unavailability operation (DUO), is called a DUO non-AP STA and shall set the DUO Support field [#637] of the UHR MAC Capabilities Information field of the UHR Capabilities element to 1.
+An AP [#2589] that has dot11DUOOptionImplemented equal to true [#2590] supports dynamic unavailability operation (DUO), is called a DUO assisting [#3690] AP and shall set the DUO Support field of the UHR MAC Capabilities Information field of the UHR Capabilities element to 1.

-To enable DUO mode with its associated DUO Supporting AP:

-— the DUO non-AP STA shall transmit to the AP an TBD Request frame (TBD) with the DUO Mode subfield in the frame set to 1

-—The AP shall transmit an TBD Response frame, after the AP is ready to serve the non-AP STA in DUO operation, as a response to the received TBD Request frame, to the non-AP STA.
+[#886 – all changes in the paragraph, except the ones that are tagged]To enable DUO mode with its associated DUO assisting [#3690] AP,the DUO non-AP STA shall transmit to the AP an TBD Request frame (TBD) with the DUO Mode subfield in the frame set to 1.
+The AP shall transmit an TBD Response frame to the non-AP STA, [#3065] after the AP is ready to serve the non-AP STA in DUO mode [#3064].

-It is TBD whether the AP can reject the request to enable the DUO mode at the STA side and the enablement procedure is TBD.
+[#2491, #2492, #2593, #3716, #3764]

-To disable DUO mode with its associated DUO Supporting AP:

-— the DUO non-AP STA shall transmit a TBD Request frame with the DUO Mode subfield in the frame set to 0 to the AP.

-— the associated AP shall transmit a TBD Response frame, after the AP is no longer serving the non-AP STA in the DUO mode, as a response to the received TBD Request frame, to the non-AP STA.
+[#886 – all changes in the paragraph, except the ones that are tagged]To disable DUO mode with its associated DUO assisting [#3690]AP, the DUO non-AP STA shall transmit a TBD Request frame with the DUO Mode subfield in the frame set to 0 to the AP.The associated AP shall transmit a TBD Response frame[#3064], after the AP is no longer serving the non-AP STA in the DUO mode, as a response to the received TBD Request frame, to the non-AP STA.

-The disablement procedure is TBD.
+[#2491, #2596]

-When a DUO non-AP STA is operating in the DUO mode, then:
+When a DUO non-AP STA is operating in the DUO mode with a DUO assisting AP [#3066], then:

-The associated AP that initiates frame exchanges that are neither group addressed Data nor group addressed Management frames with the non-AP STA shall begin the frame exchanges by transmitting an initial Control frame (ICF) allowed for DUO mode to the non-AP STA.
+The [#3066]AP that initiates frame exchanges that consists of neither [#3067] group addressed Data nor group addressed Management frames with the non-AP STA shall begin the frame exchanges by transmitting to the non-AP STA [#2597] an initial Control frame (ICF) [#2597] which is either[#3694]:

-The ICF allowed for DUO shall be a BSRP Trigger frame that has either:

-A User Info field with the AID12 field set to the AID of the STA, and with the GI And HE/EHT/UHR-LTF Type field set to 3 to solicit a non-HT (Duplicate) PPDU
+[#3694] A BSRP GI3 Trigger frame, which is individually addressed to the STA, includes a User Info field with the AID12 field set to the AID of the STA, and has the GI And HE/EHT/UHR-LTF Type field set to 3 in the Common Info field to solicit a non-HT (Duplicate) PPDU

-A User Info field with the AID12 field set to the AID of the STA, and with the GI And HE/EHT/UHR-LTF Type field not set to 3 to solicit a TB PPDU
+[#3694] A group addressed BSRP Trigger frame, which includes a User Info field with the AID12 field set to the AID of the STA, and has the GI And HE/EHT/UHR-LTF Type field, in the Common Info field, set to a value other than [#887] 3 to solicit a TB PPDU

+If the STA has sent a frame to the AP with an OM Control subfield containing a value of 1 in the UL MU Disable subfield, then the ICF shall be a BSRP GI3 trigger frame. [#1884]

-The BSRP Trigger frame shall have the UL Length field set to a value that is sufficiently large to allow the STA to include in the PPDU that is sent in response an initial control response frame (ICR) that can include unavailability information.
-The ICR frame that is allowed for DUO to include the unavailability information is a Multi-STA BlockAck frame.
+The BSRP Trigger frame shall have the UL Length field set to a value that is sufficiently large to allow the STA to include in the PPDU that is sent in response an initial control response frame (ICR frame) [#3069] that can include unavailability information.
+The ICR frame used to indicate the unavailability information shall be a Multi-STA BlockAck frame. [#3070]